- Name: PELICAN OF LONDON

 - Special needs catered for: Yes

 PELICAN OF LONDON is unique among Square Riggers.
 Her hull form was derived from the elite French clippers of the late 19th century, with a length to breadth ratio of 5:1, a flared bow, fine entry and run.
-A long poop has been added which provides exceptional space and comfort for worldwide operation.
+A long poop deck has been added which provides exceptional space and comfort for worldwide operation.

 Her exclusive rig generates twice her engine power and yet it is handy and easily adapted to extreme conditions.
 She is still family size at 45M (150 ft) LE.